Sanglorian/orcus/Orcus Classes and Powers - current.md

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Intelligence instead.
 You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

-**Class Disciplines:** Spells of Ice and Fire, Cup of Brimstone, Puppeteer's Pull.
+**Class Disciplines:** Spells of Ice and Fire, Cup of Brimstone, Puppeteer's String.

 ### Dualclass